Lightstreamer/Lightstreamer-kafka-connector/README.md

 - (Optional) **`group.id`**

-  The consumer group this connection belongs to.
+  The name of the consumer group this connection belongs to.

   The parameter sets the value for the [`group.id`](https://kafka.apache.org/documentation/#consumerconfigs_group.id) key to configure the internal Kafka Consumer.